 Kangana Ranaut: Akshay Kumar Needs To Be Given Credit For Bringing Women-centric Films To Forefront

 Kangana Ranaut is known for her strong opinions and never fails to call 'a spade a spade'.
-Recently in an interview with Spotboye, the 'Judgementall Hai Kya' actress spoke about how women-centric films are looked down upon by the cinema-going audiences, who she alleged are around 80 percent males.
+Recently in an interview with Spotboye, the 'Judgementall Hai Kya' actress spoke about how women-centric films are looked down upon by cinema-going audiences, who she alleged are around 80 per cent males.

 In the same interview, the leading lady also praised Akshay Kumar for bringing up a women-centric film like 'Mission Mangal' to the forefront.